apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

 ## Select resources to deploy
-- Clone the `multi-tenancy-gitops` repository in your Git Organization if you have not already done so and select the K8s resources to deploy in the [infrastructure](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and [services](0-bootstrap/single-cluster/2-services/kustomization.yaml) layers.
+- Clone the `ocp-power-gitops` repository in your Git Organization if you have not already done so and select the K8s resources to deploy in the [infrastructure](0-bootstrap/single-cluster/1-infra/kustomization.yaml) and [services](0-bootstrap/single-cluster/2-services/kustomization.yaml) layers.
 - Existing recipes are available and additional ones will be made available in the **doc** directory.
     - [ACE recipe](doc/ace-recipe.md)
     - [MQ recipe](doc/mq-recipe.md)